iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### @itwin/core-bentley

 [ByteStream]($bentley)'s `next` property getters like [ByteStream.nextUint32]($bentley) and [ByteStream.nextFloat64]($bentley) have been deprecated and replaced with corresponding `read` methods like [ByteStream.readUint32]($bentley) and [ByteStream.readFloat64]($bentley).
 The property getters have the side effect of incrementing the stream's current read position, which can result in surprising behavior and may [trip up code optimizers](https://github.com/angular/angular-cli/issues/12128#issuecomment-472309593) that assume property access is free of side effects.

+### @itwin/core-frontend

+[Viewport.setEventController]($frontend) was only ever intended to be used by [ViewManager]($frontend).
+In the unlikely event that you are using it for some (probably misguided) purpose, it will continue to behave as before, but it will be removed in a future major version.